 6 great questions to ask about your e-commerce marketing.

 Don’t get left behind.
 Make sure that you keep your e-commerce marketing agile and supple by adapting to the shifting sands of e-commerce and embracing change.
-As we move through the first quarter of 2017, here are six key questions that you should be asking yourself to ensure that your brand is exactly where it needs to be.
+As we move through the first quarter of 2017, here are six key e-commerce marketing tips that you should be applying to ensure that your e-commerce branding is exactly where it needs to be.

 1. What’s your multichannel strategy?